Translating Legislative Change into Operational Advantage

 The question is:

-How will the trafficking ecosystem respond?
+How will the exploitation ecosystem respond?

 And more importantly: